Ask your question...

 Sex in motion: pelvic swing for women

-Use pillows or blankets to build a structure on your bed or floor that is about the size of a human torso.
+Would you like to practice the pelvic swing in the cowgirl position?
+Then, use pillows or blankets to build a structure on your bed or floor that is about the size of a human torso.
 Then sit on it with your knees bent so that it is comfortable for you.
 Since the cowgirl position can be exhausting for the knees, each woman finds out for herself what the best angle is.
-You can also support yourself with your arms in front of you.
-You can also sit upright and put your hands on your thighs.
-Now imagine that thread pulling your belly button when you inhale, and your lower back when you exhale.
+Support yourself with your arms in front of you, to the right and left of the cushion structure.
+Depending on how far forward you bend your arms, you can lean your upper body forward more or less.
+You can also sit upright and place your hands on your thighs.
+Now, perform the pelvic movement.
 Check out this video for a detailed demonstration (just fast-forward past the woman talking in German):

-You can practice the pelvic swing anywhere – when you're sitting, at work, on the train, at school...
-You can make small, almost invisible movements.
-Just imagine a thread pulling your belly button when you inhale, and your lower back when you exhale.
-This is also a good exercise if you have tension or back pain while sitting, because this small movement loosens the muscles.
-It also helps to calm you down because movement and deep breathing are relaxing.
+You can practice the pelvic swing anywhere you can sit: For example, at work, on the tram, at school...
+You don't have to do it extensively.
+Do a slight hollow back and a slight cat hump.
+This exercise is also good if you experience tension or back pain while sitting because the small movements loosen the muscles.
+You can find instructions in this video.
 Watch how the woman does it in this video (again, fast-forward past the woman talking in German):

 Woman on all fours swings her pelvis forward.